flaviovdf/tag_assess/README.rst

 $ apt-get install python2.7-dev

 * Create your virtual env.
-From here everything will be local.
+From here root will no longer be required.

 ::